-The College generated a surplus before other gains and losses of £528k (2019: surplus of £170k plus £11,187k assets gained on the merger with Cadbury to total £11,357k).
-The performance in 2020 is not comparable to the prior year due to the impact of the Covid-19 pandemic.
+The College generated a surplus before other gains and losses of £78k (2020: surplus of £529k).
+The performance in 2021 is not comparable to the prior year due to the impact of the Covid-19 pandemic.
 Whilst the College suffered cost increases in some areas, including safety equipment and digital support to staff and learners, there were cost savings in student transport which offset these costs.
 The College accessed the Coronavirus Job Retention Scheme government support for staff costs.